unChaz/sci-fi-5e/versions/0.1.0/sci_fi_srd_v0.1.0.md

 - The contract on your revival designated a date after HL-3404-C53 went into effect.

 ### Designation
-At the time of emergence, all Cryo-Emergents, are given an eight digit alphanumeric designation beginning with ‘CE-’.
+At the time of emergence, all Cryo-Emergents, are given an eight digit alphanumeric designation beginning with ‘CE-'.

 ## Persona